COS214-Project-2024/Ctrl-Alt-Elite/README.md

 At the core of the simulation is the Engine, which manages the dynamic interactions between different city components.
 The engine will handle key events such as:

-# Construction

-Resource allocation
-Taxation
-Citizen needs and satisfaction
-The engine will operate in either real-time or turn-based mode, depending on the game design.

 # Getting Started

 Prerequisites